Applications of reduced and coreduced modules II: Radicality of the functor $\text{Hom}_R(R/I, -)$: Introduction

-\begin{paragraph}\noi The paper has six sections.
-In section 1, we give the introduction.
-In section 2, we lay down all the necessary tools required in the proofs of the main results.
-In section 3, the main results are proved.
-In section 4, we answer the open questions posed by Rohrer and also refine some results that already exist in the literature.
-The radical class of rings arising from the torsion theories studied is given in section 5.
-In the last section, we give the spectral sequences associated with the functors $\Gamma_I$ and $\Lambda_I$ in the context of $I$-reduced and $I$-coreduced modules. \end{paragraph}
+\paragraph{\bf Organisation of the paper.} The paper is organised into six sections.
+In section 2, we lay out the tools required in the proofs of the main results.
+In section 3, one of the main results, namely Theorem \ref{main}, is proved.
+In section 4, we refine some results that already exist in the literature.
+The radical class of rings arising from the torsion theories studied is given in section 5, see Theorem \ref{rclass}.
+In the last section, section 6, we give the spectral sequences associated with the functors $\Gamma_I$ and $\Lambda_I$ in the context of $I$-reduced and $I$-coreduced modules.